Discover Wellington’s Diverse Landscapes on the Southern Walkway

 Key Landmarks and Views

-If you're looking for a quieter experience, head to Mt Albert.
-At 178 meters, this summit provides 360-degree views, including the majestic Tapuae-o-Uenuku on a clear day.
-The gravel track leading to the trig is part of the Southern Walkway, making it an easy trek.
+For a quieter vista, visit Mt Albert at 178 meters, providing 360-degree views, including Tapuae-o-Uenuku in the distance.
+The gravel track to its trig is part of the walkway, making it an accessible scenic spot.

 Parks and Reserves